-We become dejected, stuck in a vicious cycle that keeps us trapped in mediocre lives and experiences.
-I hope by writing and sharing some of the things that I'm grateful for, I will be able to reflect on my journey, and focus on my personal growth.
-Although I haven’t been putting my thoughts on paper, I’ve recenty been geared towards the concept of gratitude.
-When a good friend of mine forwarded a video clip and encouraged me to write things down, she didn't know that I was trying to be more thankful in my approach, and had just started practising gratitude.
-Immediately took it as a sign!
-Her encouragement pushed me towards doing something about it, hence this challenge.
+We become discouraged, stuck in a vicious cycle that keeps us trapped in mediocre lives and experiences.
+I hope by writing and sharing some of the things that I'm grateful for, I will be able to reflect on my journey and focus on my personal growth.
+Although I haven't been putting my thoughts on paper, I've been geared towards the concept of gratitude.

 What is gratitude?

 According to the Oxford English Dictionary, gratitude is, “the feeling of being grateful.”
 That sounds too simple to even comprehend, so the deep thinker in me has gone on a quest to find what gurus before us have discovered about thankfulness.